-Methods and Results: In an ex vivo swine arterio-venous shunt model, fluoropolymer everolimus-eluting stent (FP-EES) (n=14) was compared with two durable polymer DES (BioLinx polymer coated zotarolimus-eluting stent (BL-ZES) (n=9) and a CarboSil® elastomer polymer coated ridaforolimus-eluting stent (EP-RES) (n=6)), and bare metal stents (BMS) (n=10).
-Stents underwent immunostaining using a cocktail of anti-platelet antibodies and a marker for inflammation and then were evaluated by confocal microscopy (CM).
-Albumin retention was assessed by using a flow loop model with labeled human serum albumin [FP-EES(n=8), BL-ZES(n=4), EP-RES(n=4), and BMS(n=7)] and scanned by CM.
+Methods: In an ex vivo swine arteriovenous shunt model, a fluoropolymer everolimus-eluting stent (FP-EES) (n=14) was compared with two durable polymer DES, the BioLinx polymer-coated zotarolimus-eluting stent (BL-ZES) (n=9) and a CarboSil elastomer polymer-coated ridaforolimus-eluting stent (EP-RES) (n=6), and bare metal stents (BMS) (n=10).
+Stents underwent immunostaining using a cocktail of antiplatelet antibodies and a marker for inflammation and were then evaluated by confocal microscopy (CM).
+Albumin retention was assessed using a flow loop model with labelled human serum albumin (FP-EES [n=8], BL-ZES [n=4], EP-RES [n=4], and BMS [n=7]), and scanned by CM.

-Conclusions: These results suggest that thromboresistance, and albumin retention vary by polymer type and that these differences might result in different suitability for short-term dual antiplatelet therapy.
+Conclusions: These results suggest that thromboresistance and albumin retention vary by polymer type and that these differences might result in different suitability for short-term dual antiplatelet therapy.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com